 \minisection{Deepfake detection} We consider the binary classification of an image as either genuine or fake.
-To perform this task, we add a shallow network on the generated fingerprint to predict the probabilities of being genuine or fake.
-The shallow network consists of five convolutional layers and two fully connected layers.
-Both genuine and fake face images are used as input to our model.
-Both FEN and the shallow network are trained end-to-end with the proposed fingerprint constraints (Eqn.~\ref{eqn:fen}) and a standard cross-entropy loss for genuine \vs fake classification.
+We add a shallow network on the generated fingerprint to predict the probabilities of being genuine or fake.
+The shallow network consists of five convolution layers and two fully connected layers.
+Both genuine and fake face images are used for training.
+Both FEN and the shallow network are trained end-to-end with the proposed fingerprint constraints (Eqn.~\ref{eqn:fen}) and a cross-entropy loss for genuine \vs fake classification.
 Note that the fingerprint constraints (Eqn.~\ref{eqn:fen}) are not applied to the genuine input face images.

-\minisection{Image Attribution} We aim to learn a mapping from a given image to the model that generated it if it is fake or classified as genuine otherwise.
+\minisection{Image attribution} We aim to learn a mapping from a given image to the model that generated it if it is fake or classified as genuine otherwise.
 All models are known during training.
-We solve image attribution as a classification problem.
+We solve image attribution as a closed-set classification problem.
 Similar to deepfake detection, we add a shallow network on the generated fingerprint for model classification with the cross-entropy loss.
 The shallow network consists of two convolutional layers and two fully connected layers.